HVAC News Roundup – August 2020

 In August 2020, it was reported that the EPA is now suing the two companies liable for nearly $1 million for the clean-up work conducted at their facility in June 2016.

 This story serves a reminder and warning of just what a slippery slope a “breakdown maintenance only” mentality can result in.
+You’ll want to have a fully realized plan for your corporate sustainability initiative.
 For full details, check out the news story in the Cherry Hill Courier-Post.

 New Proposed Update to Safety Standard for Room Air-Conditioning